"And the Word was made flesh, and dwelt among us...full of grace and truth."

 But You loved me enough to pursue me..."

 That's a beautiful description of Grace!
 I was stopped in my tracks, brought home, and then given the opportunity to heal, to learn, to experience forgiveness, and to live a much different life than I had.
 That's called redemption.
 And it happens only through, and because of, the Grace of Jesus Christ.
 Once again, there was no deserving.
 There was no obedience.
-There was even no desire for it!
+There was no desire for it!
 So I ask myself often, why does He love me so much?
 Why save my life?
 How could He forgive me so readily and so completely?
 It is Who He is.

 Growing up in the Church I don't remember ever hearing about Grace.
 I think we were afraid of it, like somehow the idea of Grace would just let us off the hook.
 We had to "work out" our own salvation.
-"Cheap grace" was out greatest fear, because of course God loves effort and work and busyness, and we believed that Christ would make up the difference in the end, after "all that we can do."
+"Cheap grace" was our greatest fear, because of course God loves effort and work and busyness, and we believed that Christ would make up the difference in the end, after "all that we can do."
 I grew up thinking that God's love had to be earned and that it was really easy to disappoint Him.
 He was a tough, stern Father, and although Jesus loved me and was somehow on my side, I still had to "be good" to earn my way into Heaven.
 But as long as my good works outweighed my mistakes and my sins, I'd be okay in the end.
 It was a guessing game, and as I got older I knew I was losing.

 In his book, "After All We Can Do," Elder Dieter F. Uchtdorf writes..."We are not saved 'because' of all that we can do.
 We choose to receive Christ's grace; we don't earn it.
 Salvation cannot be bought with the currency of obedience; it is purchased by the blood of the Son of God (See Acts 20:28).
 Have any of us done all that we can do?
-Does God wait until we've expended every effort before He sill intervene in our lives with His saving grace?"
+Does God wait until we've expended every effort before He will intervene in our lives with His saving grace?"

-"A grace-filled partnership with Christ is the original plan, full stop - not an unfortunate intervention necessitated by my failure to save myself.
+Adam Miller writes in the book "Original Grace"..."A grace-filled partnership with Christ is the original plan, full stop - not an unfortunate intervention necessitated by my failure to save myself.
 Further, there aren't two kinds of perfection.
 The only kind of perfection is perfection-in-Christ.
 Perfection results from growing deeper into the grace of a divine partnership so that, as Christ put it, we 'all may be one; as thou, Father, art in me, and I in thee, that they also may be one in us.'
-And finally, in my view, sin is not what happens when I fail tpo save myself.
+And finally, in my view, sin is not what happens when I fail to save myself.
 Sin is what happens when I try to save myself.
 Sin is what happens when I abandon God and reject his original offer of a grace-filled partnership."
 As Adam says, "Grace is NOT God's backup plan."
 It IS the plan.

 Comments